khaled-mehizel/HR-analysis/README.md

 - Are people who were in a lot of companies at higher risk of attrition?

 **Performance and compensation**:
-  - Average monthly rate by Age Group and compare it against the global average
+  - Average monthly rate by Age Group.
   - Do hikes in salary affect attrition?
   - Which departments suffer from the most attrition?
   - What about people who do overtime vs those who don't?